cjules0609/VegasAfterglow/README.md

 - `nu_m_fwd`: 3D numpy array of comoving frame injection frequencies for the forward shock in `Hz`.
 - `nu_c_fwd`: 3D numpy array of comoving frame cooling frequencies for the forward shock in `Hz`.
 - `nu_M_fwd`: 3D numpy array of comoving frame maximum frequencies for the forward shock in `Hz`.
-- `P_nu_max_fwd`: 3D numpy array of comoving frame synchrotron maximum flux densities for the forward shock in `erg/cm²/s/Hz`.
+- `I_nu_max_fwd`: 3D numpy array of comoving frame synchrotron maximum specific intensities for the forward shock in `erg/cm²/s/Hz`.
 - `Doppler_fwd`: 3D numpy array of Doppler factors for the forward shock.

 </details>